Hut-to-Hut Trekking in the Picos de Europa

 Mountain and Village Refuges

-You'll also spend one night in a village refuge at the Refugio La Ardilla Real in Santa Marina de Valdeón.
-This refuge is of a higher comfort level, more like a B&B with smaller dorms and a cute restaurant and bar.
-Your host will try to arrange same-sex share basis for this night depending on availability.
+You'll also spend one night in a village refuge – the Refugio La Ardilla Real in Santa Marina de Valdeón.
+As it's a little less remote, this refuge is of a higher comfort level, more like a B&B with smaller dorms and a cute restaurant and bar.
+Your host will try to arrange a same-sex sharing basis for this night, depending on availability.

 Espinama